 - Health and Quality of Life

 These pillars guide the programs and services GSUL offers.
-To get assistance in any of these areas, visit our program pages with more information.
+To get assistance in any of these areas, visit our program pages for more information.

-The Health and Quality of Life Team seeks to build healthy and safe communities, while working to eliminate health disparities through prevention, healthy eating and cooking, and fitness.
-We want to ensure all Sacramento residents have complete and full access to affordable healthcare to live long, happy and healthy lives.
+The Health and Quality of Life Team seeks to build healthy and safe communities while working to eliminate health disparities through prevention, healthy eating and cooking, and fitness.
+We want to ensure all Sacramento residents have full access to affordable healthcare to live long, happy, and healthy lives.

-The Housing Counseling Center provides HUD-approved programs, services and counseling offered to the general public at no cost.
-GSUL is here to assist you with your housing needs, whether that be in preparing for homeownership, maintaining your current housing, or planning for the future.
+The Housing Counseling Center provides HUD-approved programs, services, and counseling to the general public at no cost.
+GSUL is here to assist you with your housing needs, whether in preparing for homeownership, maintaining your current housing, or planning for the future.